Inherited Metabolic Disorders Explained By Leading Endocrinologist

 - Enzymes are secreted by the organs in the digestive system to help absorb the nutrition from the food and digest the same.

-- When the process of metabolism fails and the body ends up either storing excess or becomes deficient in a certain nutritive input needed by it to stay healthy.
+- When the process of metabolism fails the body ends up either storing excess or becomes deficient in a certain nutritive input needed by it to stay healthy.

 - The body is very sensitive to the defects in our metabolic functions.
 For example: the brain needs potassium and sodium for electrical impulses.
 The nervous system also depends on your fat intake to stay healthy.
 So any excess or deficiency will cause problems in the system.